Computer and Information Research Scientist,

 Current Research Interest and Activity

-- Information sharing: social networking and collaborative software, tagging systems, multifaceted classification, interoperable architecture design
+- Social computing: social networking and collaborative software, tagging systems, multifaceted classification, distributed human-based computation

-- User interface design: human-computer interaction (HCI), distributed human-based computation, informal interfaces, sketch- and touch-based computing
+- User interface design: human-computer interaction (HCI), human-robot interaction, data visualization, visual analytics, informal interfaces

-- Wide-area sensor networks: Internet of Things (IoT), standardized data formats, data sharing, user-defined mashups, GIS and visualization
+- Wide-area sensor networks: Internet of Things (IoT), standardized data formats, user-defined mashups, GIS and visualization

 - R. Walker, D. Resseguie, M. Shankar, B. Gorman, C. Smith, D. Hill.
 "Next Generation Waste Tracking: Linking Legacy Systems with Modern Networking Technologies," Waste Management Conference, 2010